-- North Dakota University System - including the campuses of Bismarck State College, Dickinson State University, Lake Region State College, Mayville State University, Minot State University, Minot State University - Bottineau Campus, North Dakota State College of Science, Valley City State University, Williston State College
+- North Dakota University System - including the campuses of Bismarck State College, Dakota College at Bottineau, Dickinson State University, Lake Region State College, Mayville State University, Minot State University, North Dakota State College of Science, Valley City State University, Williston State College

 - North Dakota K-12 Schools

 Northern Tier Network Consortium

-This regional network initiative will provide a robust research network connection for educational institutions in the upper-northwestern states by creating a national backbone route across the northern U.S. - the Northern Tier.
+This regional network initiative provides a robust research network connection for educational institutions in the upper-northwestern states by creating a national backbone route across the northern U.S. - the Northern Tier.
 NDSU is a leading institution behind the Northern Tier Network-North Dakota segment.

 The Northern Tier Networking Consortium seeks to develop and sustain advanced networking capabilities in order to support the educational, research, and economic vitality of the Northern Tier region.

 Membership currently includes higher education institutions, research centers and other regional networks from the states of Alaska, Colorado, Idaho, Iowa, Michigan, Minnesota, Montana, Nebraska, North Dakota, South Dakota, Washington, Wisconsin and Wyoming.